microsoft/WhatTheHack/060-SynapseAndDatabricks/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 Each team/squad will collaborate in one Student's Azure subscription.
-The subscription chosen must have the ability to add all users to that subscription and give them contributor access within the Resource Group created for this hackathon.
+The subscription chosen must have the ability to add all users to that subscription and give them Contributor access within the Resource Group created for this hackathon.
+It would be better to give all users Owner access, just so that RBAC assignments can be done if and when required.
+The steps on how to do that are provided [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal).

+In terms of Azure services, the following services would generally be used.
+ - [Azure Data Lake Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) - Details on how to setup an ADLS Storage Account can be found [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+ - [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/overview-what-is) - Details on how to setup a Synapse workspace can be found [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/get-started-create-workspace).
+ - [Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/introduction/) - This is optional.
+In case the students want to focus more on Synapse instead and use the pipelines.
+In case we opt for Databricks, details on how to setup Azure Databricks can be found [here](https://learn.microsoft.com/en-us/azure/databricks/getting-started/quick-start?source=recommendations).
+ - [Azure Synapse Dedicated SQL Pools](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) - This is optional again, depending on what is chosen as the Gold Layer.
+Details of setup on Azure Synapse dedicated pools can be found [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-sql-pool-studio).
+ - [Power BI](https://learn.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) - Not technically Azure, but is needed for one of the Gold Layer options and for the visualization piece.
+Need to make sure the students have either licensed or trial versions of PowerBI to try out.

+More detailed learning resources have been provided in the Student sections as well, but feel free to refer to these links at your discretion.

 ## Session Guidance